nathangeffen/ziggie/README.md

 Two functions are provided to deal with this: the very simple delta_S_I and the more sophisticated (but slower) delta_S_I1.

-The delta_SI1 calculates the total number of infectious individuals by adding all the compartments starting with an *I* as well as all compartments starting with an *A* (asymptomatic individuals) and *T* (treated individuals).
+The delta_SI1 function calculates the total number of infectious individuals by adding all the compartments starting with an *I* as well as all compartments starting with an *A* (asymptomatic individuals) and *T* (treated individuals).
 Moreover the infectiousness of the asymptomatic individuals is multiplied by the parameter *asymptomatic_infectiousness* and the infectiousness of treated individuals by *treatment_infectiousness* (both default to 1).

 ## Compartment names which have meaning